-12.1.4 Benefits During Leaves of Absence
+12.1.5 Benefits During Leaves of Absence

-Employees on leaves of absence may continue their medical and insurance benefit coverage by reimbursing the City directly for the amount of the insurance premiums in advance.
-Such reimbursement must be made in advance by the 30th day of the preceding month for the subsequent month for each month in which the employee wishes to receive coverage.
-Should the employee fail to submit payment on a timely basis, the Personnel Department will send the employee a reminder notice.
+Employees on leaves of absence may continue their medical and insurance benefit coverage by reimbursing the City directly for the amount of the insurance premiums in advance by the 30th day of the preceding month for the subsequent month in which the employee wishes to receive coverage.
+Should the employee fail to submit payment on a timely basis, the Human Resources Department will send the employee a reminder notice.
 Coverage in any plan will be dropped if the employee is more than 30 days late in making a premium payment.

-12.1.5 Status of Employees on Authorized Leaves of Absence
+12.1.6 Status of Employees on Authorized Leave of Absence

-An authorized leave of absence does not represent a break in employment for a regular part-time employee.
-Such an employee retains all accrued vacation, sick leave, and other rights existing at the time the leave of absence begins.
-However, only active parttime service shall count towards accumulated seniority or to benefits that accrue according to time of service (including vacation and sick leave).
+An authorized leave of absence does not represent a break in employment for a regular employee.
+Such an employee retains all accrued vacation, sick leave, and other rights as exist at the time the leave of absence begins.
+However, only active full time service shall count towards accumulated seniority or to benefits that accrue according to time of service (including vacation and sick leave).
 Vacation, sick leave, holiday, and merit step salary increases and/or incentive increases do not accrue to an employee on leave during the period of such leave.

 An employee returning from leave of absence returns to the same salary step or relative placement in the pay range existing at the time when the employee returns to work.

-Upon the recommendation of the Department Director and at the discretion of the City Manager, a probationary part-time employee who has been granted an authorized leave of absence during the probationary period may be granted an extension of his or her probationary period by written agreement signed by the City Manager and the employee.
+Upon the recommendation of the Department Director and at the discretion of the City

+Manager, a probationary employee who has been granted an authorized leave of absence during the probationary period may be granted an extension of his or her probationary period by written agreement signed by the City Manager and the employee.